-- Quality assurance systems were in place. - Audits were being carried out on the running of the home such as for infection control, health and safety, and medicine management. - A monthly quality audit was completed by the management team to ensure the home was safe, which looked at key areas such as care plans and staffing to ensure people received person centred care. - People and relatives told us the home was well-led and liked living at the home.
+- Quality assurance systems were in place. - A monthly quality audit was completed by the registered manager to ensure the home was safe.
+This looked at key areas such as care plans and staffing to ensure people received person centred care. - People and relatives told us the home was well-led and people liked living at the home.
 One person told us, "I like it here."
-A relative commented, "I have no concerns, everything is good."
-We observed that the management team had a good relationship with people and staff. - Staff were clear about their roles and told us the service was well-led.
-One staff member told us, "I have no concerns, people are safe.
-I like it here."
-Another staff member commented, "I wanted to do this job, everyone is nice and the management is good."
+A relative commented, "It is a good home.
+I have no concerns."
+We observed that people were happy living at the home. - Staff were clear about their roles and told us the service was well-led.
+One staff member told us, "The home is very much well managed."
+Another staff member commented, "Everything is fine, I have no concerns.
+It's a good place to work."
+Records also showed a number of compliments received from previous members of staff that had worked at the home.